mbasagoitia/yale-library-project/README.md

 - Decorative images are sourced from <a href="https://unsplash.com/">Unsplash</a>, an open-source image repository.

 - Desktop icon: <a href="https://www.flaticon.com/free-icons/music-book" title="music book icons">Music book icons created by Freepik - Flaticon</a>

-#### Build Size

-This demo build is approximately 800 MB.
-The larger size is intentional:

-It includes multiple full-length PDF music scans for demonstration purposes only.
-These files are bundled locally so the app works with no external dependencies.

-The build also contains the standard Electron runtime (~150–200 MB).

-In the production build, the digital catalogue is not bundled locally.
-The application is designed to have the PDFs hosted on the user's computer or an external service.

-Since this project is designed as a portfolio demo, the complete set of materials is included to fully demonstrate the app’s functionality.

-## Classification Guide

-This application is designed to implement and follow the **Dickinson Classification Scheme for Musical Compositions**, a system widely adopted by music libraries, including those at Vassar College and Columbia University.
-An overview and examples can be found here: https://www.jstor.org/stable/23505207

 ## License